Trinity median real estate price is $127,577, which is less expensive than 91.1% of Georgia neighborhoods and 92.0% of all U.S. neighborhoods.

 Trinity is a remote neighborhood (based on population density) located in Fort Stewart, Georgia.

 Trinity real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) small apartment buildings and townhomes.
 Most of the residential real estate is renter occupied.
-Many of the residences in the Trinity neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 2000 and the present.
+Many of the residences in the Trinity neighborhood are newer, built in 2000 or more recently.
+A number of residences were also built between 1970 and 1999.

 Astoundingly, NeighborhoodScout's research reveals that this single neighborhood has a higher concentration of married couples living here than 99.9% of all U.S. neighborhoods.
 Whether they have school-aged children or not, married couples are the rule in the Trinity neighborhood.
 If you are a married couple, you may find many people here with a similar lifestyle, and perhaps common interests.
 But if you are single, you might not find many other singles here.